 Community Feedback: What Actually Works?

 “For us the big one was just getting disciplined with the thermostat.
 1 degree here, 1 degree there, and actually wearing a hoodie and thick socks inside during winter.
-The house is still comfy, the only thing that’s really changed is the number on the bill.”
+The house is still comfy, the only thing that’s really changed is the massive number on the bill.”

 Frequently Asked Questions